Table of Contents

 Supervisors should craft thoughtful interview questions.
 Questions must be directly connected to the skills necessary to successfully carry out the position and based on the job description.
 Interviews may not include questions pertaining to age, gender, religious affiliation, ethnicity, sexual orientation, marital status, transportation, GPA, class status or extracurricular activities.

-Any changes (job changes or secondary positions) to a student’s work assignment after the initial hire must be done via an Award Release Form.
+Any changes (job changes or secondary positions) to a student’s work assignment after the initial hire must be done via an Award Release Form found under Forms on the Student Employment Website.
 Students may do a full or partial award release.
 A full release moves all remaining funds to a new position.
 A partial release moves a specified portion of funds to a new position, allowing a student to work in more than one position simultaneously.

 Both supervisors (new and old) and the student must agree to the release.
 Supervisors are not required to release the student’s award.
 First year students are not able to release funds from their initial position until Spring semester.